saadalifazaman/saadalifazaman.github.io/_portfolio/02-undergraduate-thesis-biofouling-detection.md

 Marine biofouling is the accumulation of organisms such as barnacles, algae, and microbial slime on ship hulls.
 This is one of the most persistent and costly challenges in maritime operations.
 As fouling organisms colonize the hull surface, they increase roughness and frictional resistance, forcing vessels to consume more fuel to maintain speed.
 Even a thin slime layer covering half the underwater hull can intensify greenhouse gas emissions by approximately 25%
 (GloFouling, 2022), and heavy fouling growth can raise fuel consumption by as much as 40% ([Wu et al., 2022](https://www.sciencedirect.com/science/article/abs/pii/S0029801825036704)).
 Steel corrosion compounds the problem further.
 If corrosion is left untreated, it degrades structural integrity independently of fouling, accelerating the need for costly drydocking.

 The economic scale of this problem is significant.
-The overall cost associated with hull fouling for a single naval vessel class has been estimated at USD 56 million per year or USD 1 billion over 15 years (Schultz et al.,[*Biofouling*, 2011](https://doi.org/10.1080/08927014.2010.542809)).
+The overall cost associated with hull fouling for a single naval vessel class has been estimated at USD 56 million per year or USD 1 billion over 15 years ([Schultz et al., 2011](https://doi.org/10.1080/08927014.2010.542809)).
 For commercial shipping, a fouled hull can cost a company several million dollars per drydocking period, primarily through increased fuel expenditure and hull maintenance
 (Wu et al., 2022).
 Periodic hull cleaning has been shown to reduce daily fuel consumption by approximately 9–17%, with drydock cleaning yielding greater reductions than underwater cleaning ([Adland et al., 2018](https://doi.org/10.1016/j.jclepro.2017.12.247)).